 Asa—Made Bitter by Trials

-Second Chronicles 14:2 says Asa “did what was good and right in the eyes of the Lord his God.”
-He was one of the best kings in the Old Testament.
+Asa was one of the best kings in the Old Testament.
 It is important to know that because if trials could make him bitter, we must all be on guard against the same thing happening to us.

 Asa was attacked by the northern kingdom of Israel toward the end of his reign.
 He turned to the king of Syria for help instead of turning to God as he had done when the Ethiopians attacked.
 He removed silver and gold from the temple to pay for Syria’s support.
 They chased away the Israelites, so it appeared Asa’s plan worked.
-God was displeased with Asa though, and He sent a prophet to rebuke him.
-Part of 2 Chronicles 16:7–10 records:
+God was displeased with Asa though, and He sent a prophet to rebuke him:

 This once great king was on the verge of finishing poorly.
 Perhaps it is because he had been faithful to God throughout his life that God was still gracious to him despite his sinfulness.
 What graciousness?
 This trial (the disease) gave Asa another chance to turn back to God.
 Unfortunately, Asa failed.
 There is nothing wrong with turning to physicians for help, but the verse is worded as a criticism of Asa for turning only to the physicians.